 Ways to encourage HR and IT collaboration

-- Not just organization data, employee data must be secure, with a lot of employee information provided to the organization, combined with people analytics tools which use Artificial Intelligence to extract data—there is a lot of data which can become exposed with a possible data breach.
-It is essential that organizations pay as much importance to people data as much as they do to organizational data.
+- Not just organization data, employee data must be secure, with a lot of employee information provided to the organization, combined with people analytics tools that use Artificial Intelligence to extract data—there is a lot of data which can become exposed with a possible data breach.
+Organizations must pay as much importance to people data as much as they do to organizational data.
 Deloitte insights showed across how companies are handling this data.

 “64 percent of respondents reported that they are actively managing legal liability related to their organizations’ people data.
 Six out of ten said that they were concerned about employee perceptions of how their data is being used.
 However, only a quarter reported that their organizations were managing the impact of these risks on their consumer brand.”

 Ensuring transparency in the data being collected, and providing awareness of how this data is protected is essential and must be a top priority for organizations.

 - Your employees must be aware of the company’s legal rights, the documents which belong to the company, and what is well within their rights.
 This education comes from the HR to ensure that employees are aware and no acts are carried out without awareness.